-I have been involved in the Javelin Throw for over 20 years and have a broad range of knowledge and experiences relating to the event.
-My father Phil discovered I had a natural affinity with throwing and after a year of throwing introduced me to Wilf Paish and later John Trower which led to a very successful throwing career as a young athlete, winning the English Schools Championships and the AAAs U20 title 4 years in succession as well as breaking the UK U17 record in 1996 which stood at 73.56m before finally being broken in 2014.
+I have been involved in the Javelin Throw for over 25 years and have a broad range of knowledge and experiences relating to the event.
+My father Phil discovered I had a natural affinity with throwing and after a year of throwing introduced me to Wilf Paish and later John Trower which led to a very successful throwing career as a young athlete.
+I won the English Schools Championships and the AAAs U20 title 4 years in succession as well as breaking the UK U17 record in 1996 which stood at 73.56m before finally being broken in 2014.
 I also went on to win the World Junior Championship in 1998 and gained further success in 1999 winning silver in the European Junior Champs finishing my junior career with a throw of 77.48m; a throw bettered only by our greatest ever male Javelin Thrower Steve Backley.
-The high point of my injury plagued senior career came in 2006 when I represented England at the Commonwealth Games in Melbourne.
+The high point of my senior career came in 2006 when I represented England at the Commonwealth Games in Melbourne.

 I have since gone on to focus on my coaching career and currently coach out of Loughborough University.

 I graduated from Loughborough University with a degree in Mathematics with Management in 2003 and in 2005 with an MSc in Sports Biomechanics.
 As part of my dissertation, I looked into the how changes in momentum (impulse) during the "run-off" phase of the throw influence the ground reaction forces exerted on the plant leg during the throw.
 The findings from this still influence my coaching to this day.